 The Spencer R. Atkinson Library of Applied Anatomy and P&S Comparative Anatomy collections are open to research by all qualified personnel.
 Access to the collections is by appointment only.
 Appointments are scheduled by the Curator upon receipt of a written statement of research objectives and data collection methods.
 (You may download research request form links at the bottom of this page.)
 All research requests must be submitted in writing on institutional letterhead and addressed to

-Curator, Atkinson Collection, IDHCS
+Curator, Atkinson Collection, DHCS

 University of the Pacific, Arthur A. Dugoni School of Dentistry

 A report of research findings must be provided to the Curator at the conclusion of a research study regardless of whether or not a formal publication results.

 Research request forms are available online or upon request from the DHCS curator.
 The following information must be provided in the research request submitted by faculty or visiting scholars:

 Research request forms are available online or upon request from DHCS.
 Faculty sponsorship is required for submission of a student research request.
 In addition to those eleven items listed above, dental school students must provide the following:

 For adequate review and scheduling, research requests must be submitted at least three months in advance by visiting scholars and one month in advance by dental school faculty and students.
 Proposed visit date(s) and study duration will be discussed at the time of research request submission to determine the feasibility of dates and times.
 Following consideration and approval of the research request by DHCS Curator, the researcher will be notified of the approval in writing.